prodhe/poe/README.md

 `Del` closes current window.
 If it is the last window, the program will exit.

+`Get` reloads the buffer from disk, wiping any changes you have made since the file was last read.

 `Exit` closes all windows and exits the program.

 Run command on `date` executes `date` as a shell command and presents its output in the message window named `+poe`.
 Or `pwd`, or `ls -l`, or `curl google.se`, or... you get the idea.